wooorm/textom/Readme.md

 range.toString(); // "Dogs & cats."
 ```

-Return the result of calling `toString` on each text node inside `range`, substringing when necessary;
+Return the result of calling `toString` on each text node inside `range`, sub-stringing when necessary;

 ##### TextOM\.Range#removeContent()
 ```js